sagemath/sagewiki_to_gh-2022-10-10/days67.md

 All !PyCon related events will happen at the '''Montreal Convention center''' (Palais des congrès): [[https://us.pycon.org/2015/venue/]]

-The Sage Days talks will happen in UQAM:
+The Sage Days talks will happen in '''UQAM''':

 Pavillon Président-Kennedy
 201, Président-Kennedy,